chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: Add quickfix to parametrize test
+  - [x] arg ends up outside of parentheses if no args
 - [x] feat: Introduce parameter object should be available on call site method name
 - [x] feat: Check which parts are not toggleable in settings so far
 - [x] refactor: `if (!aliasName.isNullOrBlank() && !PyBuiltinNames.isBuiltin(aliasName)) {`